hasanzaki/object_detection_colab/README.md

 Assuming you have followed the tutorial upto the "5b.
 Configure training" (just before the training part).
 Of course you can directly run the training on your PC/laptop, but this will run forever if you don't own any plausible GPU!
 Luckily, we can utilize the GPU available on publicly available Google Colab for the training.

 Steps:
-1. Clone this repository to your local directory on your PC/laptop.
-If you have done the tutorial upto "5b.
-Configure Training", you can skip this step and use your own folder instead.
+1. If you have done the tutorial upto "5b.
+Configure Training", you should be already have a folder named "model" downloaded from https://github.com/tensorflow/models.
 2. Go to your google drive and paste the whole repository folder into the main google drive folder ("My Drive")
+3. Download "ssdmobilenet-model-training.ipynb" and upload to your google drive as well.
+4. Download "ssd_mobilenet_v2_coco.config" file and paste it in the "models\research\object_detection\training" folder in your gdrive.
-3. open ssdmobilenet-model-training.ipynb and run the cells.
+5. open ssdmobilenet-model-training.ipynb and run the cells.
 Don't forget to change the runtime to "GPU".
-4. That's it.
+6. That's it.
 The training will start for multiple epochs.
-5. The trained model.ckpt will be saved in the folder "training"
+7. The trained model.ckpt will be saved in the folder "training"
-6. Finally, continue the tutorial in EdjeElectronics starting from "7.
+8. Finally, continue the tutorial in EdjeElectronics starting from "7.
 Export Inference Graph" and onwards.